35 Awesome DIY Sofa Tables/Console Tables to Place Your Coffee

 This DIY sofa table is a wonderful way to maximize space usage in your living room.
-Its standard dimensions are 35 inch high x 78 inch wide x 12 inch deep.
+Its standard dimensions are 35 inches high x 78 inches wide x 12 inches deep.

 However, you can always make a few adjustments to suit your desired dimensions.
 The materials needed for the project include pine boards, metal braces, and pine board.